City Hall

 Story & Plot Summary: City Hall

-Quick Plot Summary: City Hall is a Drama, Thriller film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1996, City Hall is a Drama, Thriller film directed by Harold Becker.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Al Pacino.

 Ending Explained: City Hall

-The final moments of City Hall reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of City Hall reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch City Hall?